redhat-rcue/rcue/README.md

 Additionally you may need to install the grunt command line utility.
 To do this run:

     npm install -g grunt-cli

+Test pages are generated using [Jekyll](http://jekyllrb.com/).
+After ensuring Ruby is installed and available, run:

+    gem install jekyll

 ### Live Reload Server